spack/spack/lib/spack/docs/packaging_guide.rst

 applications can be built with any one of them.
 Complicating matters, MPI does not have a standardized ABI, so a package built with one implementation cannot simply be relinked with another implementation.
-Many pacakage managers handle interfaces like this by requiring many similar package files, e.g., ``foo``, ``foo-mvapich``, ``foo-mpich``, but Spack avoids this explosion of package files by providing support for *virtual dependencies*.
+Many package managers handle interfaces like this by requiring many similar package files, e.g., ``foo``, ``foo-mvapich``, ``foo-mpich``, but Spack avoids this explosion of package files by providing support for *virtual dependencies*.